peka01/helpdoc/ntr-test/docs/en/subscriptions.md

 ## Tips for smart registration management

 ### Plan your training sessions
-1. **Sign up for interesting trainings**: Sign up for trainings that seem interesting
+1. **Sign up for interesting workouts**: Sign up for workouts that seem interesting
 2. **Keep an eye on your schedule**: Make sure your workouts don't clash with other activities
 3. **Be realistic**: Don't sign up for more workouts than you can handle